sonatype-nexus-community/chelsea/README.md

 ### Release Process

-Chelsea is automatically released after a commit to the `master` branch.
+Chelsea is automatically released after a commit to the `main` branch.

-To avoid performing a release after a commit to the `master` branch, be sure your commit message includes `[skip ci] `.
+To avoid performing a release after a commit to the `main` branch, be sure your commit message includes `[skip ci] `.

 ## Why Chelsea?